vkoestline/consumer_track_test/README.md

 - An AWS account with appropriate accesses to launch infrastructure
 - AWS CLI installed and configured
 - AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY
-- Ubuntu server (from which to launch the code)
+- Server running Ubuntu 16 (from which to launch the code)

 # Installing Prerequisites

-You can install all the prerequisite tools by either:
+You can install all the prerequisite tools on a clean Ubuntu instance, by doing the following:

-- running the prerequisites.sh file after cloning your repository (assumes nothing is previously installed)
-- downloading the necessary tools separately

-### Install Via Script

-To run the prerequisites.sh script on a clean EC2 instance, first clone this repository
+Clone the repository

 > `git clone https://github.com/vkoestline/consumer_track_test.git consumer_track_test`